-The dental specialist performs the proper treatment of facial injuries.
-These professionals must be well versed in emergency care, acute treatment and long–term reconstruction and rehabilitation – not just for physical reasons but emotional as well.
+Oral and maxillofacial surgeons are frequently called in to manage facial injuries.
+These professionals must be well-versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation – not just for physical reasons, but emotional as well.
 Oral and maxillofacial surgeons are trained, skilled, and uniquely qualified to manage and treat facial trauma.
-Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
-The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.
-Drs.
-Eckstein, Oleksy, and Havas meet and exceed these modern standards.
-They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+Injuries to the face, by their very nature, impart a high degree of emotional and physical trauma to patients.
+The science and art of treating these injuries require special training, involving a “hands-on” experience and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Drs.
-Eckstein, Oleksy, and Havas are well–trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.
+Our doctors are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.